shawnbrar/GestureSettingsChanger/README.md

 # Gesture Settings Changer

 A python module to change the volume of a computer using gestures.
-The module uses `opencv` to get the live video stream, the `mediapipe` library to recognize the gestures and then the `pulsectl` library to change the volume of the computer.
+The module uses `opencv` to get the live video stream, the `mediapipe` library to recognize the gestures and then the `pulsectl` library to change the volume/brightness of the computer.

 ## Getting Started
 Below is an example of how use can use the module.
 First we import the `cv2` and `gestureSettingsChanger` modules